marcwie/corona-data-donation-long-covid/README.md

 4. `make output` which executes all `jupyter`-notebooks in the `notebooks` folder that create figures for the final paper.
 Each notebook creates one specific (set of) figure(s).
 See the content of `notebooks` for details.

 Afterwards all figures that are necessary to reproduce the paper should be places in `output` and all corresponding input and processed data can be found in `data`.

+# External data

+The package relies on some external that ships with this repository.
+All such data is found in `data/00_external/`.
+This folder holds one file `statistic_id1365_bevoelkerung-deutschlands-nach-relevanten-altersgruppen-2020.xlsx`.
+It contains the age distribution of the German population as of December 2020 and was downloaded from `https://de.statista.com/statistik/daten/studie/1365/umfrage/bevoelkerung-deutschlands-nach-altersgruppen/`.

+If one now opens the aforementioned website and downloads the data again one is provided with a newer estimate from December 2022 so that the old file shipped with this repository is no longer officially available.
+For the sake of reproducibility with the paper we refrain from updating the file to the new version and stick with the estimates from December 2020.